eddiesholl/user-search/TASKS.md

  * Augment output with nested objects
  * Add support for empty search matches
  * Add support for alternate data paths
+ * Add support for scanning booleans and array fields - also added numbers